 5. When It Comes to Money, Leave Family & Friends Out of It

 This is something I’ve come to understand and I don’t think I’ll ever change my mind on it.
 When money has come into play with family or friends, things get complicated, feelings get hurt and it just never turns out how you want it to.
 If you want to have happy, healthy relationships with the people you love, leave money out of it.
-But if someone you love does need some help in that department, offer your emotional support, personal finance education and a listening ear instead.
+But if someone you love does need some help in that department, offer your emotional support, personal finance education, and a listening ear instead.

 6. Use Your Free Work Benefits

-I never used to take advantage of some of my work benefits, like massages, fitness reimbursements, work discounts, but as I got older I started realizing that it was just downright stupid not to.
+I never used to take advantage of some of my work benefits, like massages, fitness reimbursements, and work discounts, but as I got older I started realizing that it was just downright stupid not to.
 Massages would normally cost me $100 a pop, my work covers them up to $500!
 That’s 5 amazing massages for free.
 FREE people!

 7. Don’t Spend a Ton of Money on Your Wedding, You’ll Regret It